 This organization would be spending $1.5 million per year on a production network and $420,000 per year on all other environments combined.

-Environment cost: It All Adds Up
+Environment Cost: It All Adds Up

 This simple model illustrates the fact that the cost of non-production environments can be a significant factor in your IT budget.
-If you don’t plan appropriate and model your environment requirements and allocation needs in advance with Plutora you’ll end up surprising the business with six-figure budget requests.
+If you don’t plan appropriately and model your environment requirements and allocation needs in advance with Plutora you’ll end up surprising the business with six-figure budget requests.